 If you are unaware that you may be at risk to developing prostate cancer, visit your doctor.
 Your GP will be able to examine you and ask you questions about your general health and family history.
 They will also be able to give you advice about how to reduce your risk of prostate cancer developing by making changes to your lifestyle, including diet, exercise and regular prostate massage.

-Men over 40 should be offered a wellman screening appointment where you have your prostate will be examined for any abnormalities and asked questions about your urinary habits, number of nocturnal visits to the toilet and any difficulty in urinating.
+Men over 40 are invited to a wellman screening appointment where you have your prostate will be examined for any abnormalities and asked questions about your urinary habits, number of nocturnal visits to the toilet and any difficulty in urinating.

 Prostate Cancer UK hold many fund-raising events to raise money to help research the disease, including their first GoDadGo race which was held on Fathers’ Day.
 They would like this race to become a big as the Race for Life for women which began in response to breast cancer but has grown into a national event held annually all around the country, raising huge sums of money for Cancer Research.
 Go to Prostate Cancer UK to find out how to get involved and make a difference to your prostate health today for your dads, husbands, sons, grandsons, uncles, nephews and godfathers.